Read This First

 Prompt 1: Provide a clear example of the process behind the logical fallacy described below

-The section turns on The Steppingstone Fallacy, Countering the Steppingstone Fallacy, and Building a House of Cards.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Steppingstone Fallacy, Countering the Steppingstone Fallacy, and Building a House of Cards in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Steppingstone Fallacy distinct from Countering the Steppingstone Fallacy.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Steppingstone Fallacy distinct from Countering the Steppingstone Fallacy.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Selective Agreement